sirisian/ecmascript-types/README.md

 a[0] = new A();
 ```

 To change a class to be unsealed when its fields are typed use the ```dynamic``` keyword.
-This stops the class from being used for sequential data as well.
+This stops the class from being used for sequential data as well, so it cannot become a value type in typed arrays.
 ```js
 dynamic class A {
   a:uint8;